What is PIP?

 A trained Disability Assessor will look at all the information you have provided to DWP as part of the application process.
 We may supplement this information by asking for further evidence from the contacts you have provided.
 Please be assured, we will treat all information in the strictest confidence and in line with data protection laws.

-Sometimes we can complete a paper-based assessment using only written information, but in most cases we will contact you to arrange a face-to-face consultation.
-Should a face-to-face consultation be required, we will contact you to tell you the time, date and location of your appointment.
+Sometimes we can complete a paper-based assessment using only written information, but in most cases we will contact you to arrange a telephone or face-to-face assessment.
+Should a telephone or face-to-face assessment be required, we will contact you to tell you the time, date and location of your appointment.

-If you are coming to one of our consultation centres we will also send you directions on how to get there and information on how to claim any travel expenses.
+If you are coming to one of our assessment centres we will also send you information on how to claim any travel expenses.

-Whether or not you are seen face-to-face, a qualified Disability Assessor will complete your report.
+Whether or not you have a telephone or face-to-face assessment, a qualified Disability Assessor will complete your report.
 This will be sent to a DWP decision maker who will then use all the information (which can include GP / medical professional supportive documents, detailed prescription lists, evidence of social support, claimants own estimation of their needs and the assessment report) to make a PIP eligibility decision on the entitlement, level and length of any award.
 Capita do not make any decisions on entitlement to PIP.